Not Your Usual Turkey Recipe: Smoked Turkey Necks

 - Sauvignon blanc

-Whether you’ve got a big honkin’ smoker or you’re improvising with the faithful Weber dome you’ve been babying for years, your adventure into smoking turkey necks can be as fun and entertaining as you care to make it.
+Whether you’ve got a big honkin’ smoker for the first time or you’re improvising with the faithful Weber dome you’ve been babying for years, your adventure into smoking turkey necks can be as fun and entertaining as you care to make it.
 Once you’ve tried your hand at turkey neck grilling, you can begin to experiment with wood chips and other basting and marinating formulas.
 You’re going to become a convert!
+Smoking a whole turkey for a Thanksgiving dinner is a tradition, but if you're willing to try something new, you can definitely make your smoked turkey necks the star of your table.

 Having shared with you our turkey neck smoking expertise, we can’t rest on our laurels without knowing that you’ve learned plenty from this tutorial, having compared the size of your smoker to your ambitions and perhaps adding to your library of barbecue-style cutlery and tools.
 Your feedback (and we use the word literally) is always invited—and if it happens to be imprinted with your marinade-stained fingerprints, we’ll consider that the biggest honor of all.